What is Local SEO?

-Conducting a Local SEO campaign is an effective way to promote your local business online and helps to display your products and services to your local customers right when they are searching for them.
+Conducting a Local SEO campaign is an effective way to promote your local business online.
+It helps to display your products and services to your local customers right when they are searching for them.

 How Does Local SEO Differ to Standard SEO?